D4veDev/Data-Analyst/README.md

 # Contributing

 Anyone is welcome to contribute, before doing so, please contact me on Discord: `DaveDev#8042` and i'd love to have a chat with you.

+If you have any suggestions, but dont want to contribute anything, feel free message me on Discord too :D.

 ---